hammerlab/ketrew/src/doc/The_Configuration_File.md

 Option Details
 --------------

-To build configurations refer to the [API](src/lib/ketrew_configuration.mli) of the `Ketrew_configuration` module.
+To build configurations refer to the [API](src/lib/configuration.mli) of the `Ketrew.Configuration` module.

-As shown above, the idea is to call the function `Ketrew_configuration.output` with results of the function `Ketrew_configuration.profile`, themselves created thanks to the function `Ketrew_configuration.create`, etc.
+As shown above, the idea is to call the function `Ketrew.Configuration.output` with results of the function `Ketrew.Configuration.profile`, themselves created thanks to the function `Ketrew.Configuration.create`, etc.

 Print The Configuration
 -----------------------